10 pairs of the best sailing sunglasses: David Harding explains why good quality sunglasses are so important for sailors.

-Whichever colour of lens you choose, all are polarised and given hydrophobic and oleophobic treatments.
+Whichever colour of lens you choose, all are polarized and given hydrophobic and oleophobic treatments.
 Bollé Pythons are supplied with a microfibre cleaning cloth and a soft protective case.

 What we look for in the best sailing sunglasses?

-- Polarised: Sunglasses that are polarised should cut out more glare than those that are not polarised, and some manufacturers incorporate more effective polarisation technology than others.
+- Polarized: Sunglasses that are polarized should cut out more glare than those that are not polarized, and some manufacturers incorporate more effective polarisation technology than others.

 - Water repellent coating: Additional anti-reflective coatings are a feature you will often find, while hydrophobic finishes help repel water – an obvious benefit when you’re afloat.